tlevine/dada.pink/on-wanting-to-do-nothing/index.md

 proposals always pass anyway, even when they break rules; there is no oversight.

-I think that the environment-pretecting only happens because the group gets a bunch of people to all be really really annoying to the government for a long time.
+I think that the environment-protecting only happens because the group gets a bunch of people to all be really really annoying to the government for a long time.
 And then the public servants have to be really really annoying back.
 We might finally agree to be ever-so-slightly less